ovguschin90/todolist/README.md

 # todolist

 1. Make simple router - Done
-2. Make router with regex
+2. Make router with regex - Done
-3. Using Trie for for efficient insertion, search, and deletion of strings in routes
+3. Using Trie for for efficient insertion, search of strings in routes - Done
-4. Make Simple TODO list
+4. Make Simple TODO list - Done
-5. Add Swagger
+5. Add Swagger - in progress